lsst-it/ittn-012/index.rst

 Fail index
 ----------

-Due to many reasons, one of them you ran out of space in the data pod, index might crush, preventing graylog to right more indices into it.
-The most common way of noticing it, is because graylog will find nothing through the search query.
-To solve it, you can dump the fail indexes through a curl:
+Due to many reasons, you may run out of space in the data pod and the index could crash, preventing graylog to write more indexes.
+The most common way of noticing it, is graylog not finding data through the search query.
+To solve it, dump the fail indexes through a curl:

 .. note::